 The fight for racial justice is rooted in collaborative action; we want to build on this, push the boundaries, and educate ourselves in how we can initiate tangible and equitable change in the criminal justice system.

-The current Garden Court Chambers Black Lives Matter event series features Garden Court counsel and explores issues that range from the American experience of how the state uses Rap lyrics and videos to prosecute serious crime, school exclusions, the Black Lives Matter protests, unlawful searches, deportation and in-depth analysis of racism in the justice system.
+The current Garden Court Chambers Black Lives Matter event series features Garden Court counsel and explores issues that range from the American experience of how the State uses Rap lyrics and videos to prosecute serious crime, UK policing of so-called "gang activity" resulting in deportation, in-depth analysis of racism in the justice system and the Black Lives Matter protests.

 Part 1 - How the US and UK state criminalise Rap and how to combat it